Sandipa09/sandipa09.github.io/_pages/research.md

 - Women's Empowerment in India: Evidence from the Conditional Cash Transfer (CCT) policy <span style="font-size:13px;"> *with [Sharbani Bhattacharjee](https://sites.google.com/view/sharbani/home?authuser=0)* </span>

+- Family and Professional Liaison and its Effect on Immigrants Labor Market

 - Age Discrimination and Health of Older Workers